Privacy Policy

 Pursuant to the EU-U.S. Data Privacy Framework (“DPF”), ARC provides notice to individuals of the following regarding any of their personal data which may be transferred from the European Union to ARC, located in the United States:

-Please submit A Subject Access Request (“SAR) by email to privacy@arccorp.com.
-You may also submit by contacting the following toll-free number: 1-855-816-8003.
-Each SAR must include the following information pertaining to the inquiry/complaint:
+Please submit a Subject Access Request (“SAR”) by email to privacy@arccorp.com or by calling 1-855-816-8003.
+Each SAR must include:

 Name (including middle initial)